LeMyst/WikibaseIntegrator/README.md

 and always use the same number of fields, as this allows you to load the log file into databases or dataframes of R or Python.

 ## Wikidata Search ##
- The method wbi_core.ItemEngine.get_search_results() allows for string search in Wikidata.
+The method wbi_core.ItemEngine.get_search_results() allows for string search in a Wikibase instance.
 This means that labels, descriptions and aliases can be searched for a string of interest.
 The method takes five arguments:
- The actual search string (search_string), an optional server (in case the Wikibase instance used is not Wikidata), an optional user_agent, an optional max_results (default 500), and an optional language (default 'en').
+The actual search string (search_string), an optional server (mediawiki_api_url, in case the Wikibase instance used is not Wikidata), an optional user_agent, an optional max_results (default 500), an optional language (default 'en') and an option dict_id_label to return a dict of item id and label as a result.

-## Merge Wikidata items ##
+## Merge Wikibase items ##
-Sometimes, Wikidata items need to be merged.
+Sometimes, Wikibase items need to be merged.
 An API call exists for that, and wbi_core implements a method accordingly.
-`wbi_core.ItemEngine.merge_items(from_id, to_id, login_obj, server='https://www.wikidata.org', ignore_conflicts='')` takes five
-arguments: the QID of the item which should be merged into another item (from_id), the QID of the item the first item should be merged into (to_id), a login object of type wbi_login.Login() (login_obj) to provide the API call with the required authentication information, a server (server) if the Wikibase instance is not Wikidata and a flag for ignoring merge conflicts (ignore_conflicts).
+`wbi_core.ItemEngine.merge_items(from_id, to_id, login_obj)` takes five arguments: the QID of the item which should be merged into another item (from_id), the QID of the item the first item should be merged into (to_id), a login object of type wbi_login.Login() (login_obj) to provide the API call with the required authentication information, a server (mediawiki_api_url) if the Wikibase instance is not Wikidata and a flag for ignoring merge conflicts (ignore_conflicts).
 The last parameter will do a partial merge for all statements which do not conflict.
-This should generally be avoided because it leaves a crippled item in Wikidata.
+This should generally be avoided because it leaves a crippled item in Wikibase.
 Before a merge, any potential conflicts should be resolved first.

 # Examples (in normal mode) #